pomonam/kronfluence/examples/swag/README.md

     --seed 1004
 ```

-This will fine-tune the model using the specified hyperparameters and save the final checkpoint in the `./checkpoints` directory.
+The final checkpoint will be saved in the `./checkpoints` directory.

 ## Computing Pairwise Influence Scores